skapis/weather/README.md

 ```

 ## Weather Widget
-For the common users is created simple weather widget, which shows current weather in selected location and 7 day weather forecast.
-User can switch between locations by select in the top of widget.
+For the common users is created simple weather widget, which shows the current weather in a selected location and a 7-day weather forecast.
+Users can switch between locations by selecting at the top of the widget.

 ![Desktop Version](https://github.com/skapis/appscreenshots/blob/main/Weather/Widget_Desktop.png)

 ### Mobile Version of Widget
-On mobile widget looks little different
+On mobile widget looks a little different.

 ![Mobile Version](https://github.com/skapis/appscreenshots/blob/main/Weather/Widget_Mobile.png)